Welcome to the HPPLC pre-PA guidelines!

 And sometimes preprofessionals actually employ both of the above strategies - working toward building a stronger application and casting a wider application net, while also undertaking some parallel career research just in case.

 Which contingency strategy is best for you depends on your circumstances.
 To help think through the possibilities, you can meet with a HPPLC advisor and/or with an advisor in your school's career services office.
 Also make full use of our self-assessment and health career research resources.

 Click the center of the video box below to play a lighthearted but informative short cartoon about the importance of having contingencies, or a back-up plan.

 Indiana University Physician Assistant Program application

-- Don't be caught off-guard! - As you plan your coursework, and well before you plan to apply, carefully read the prerequisite course deadline information.
+- Plan your coursework well in advance; carefully read the prerequisite course deadline information.

 - Fully utilize the CASPA FAQs pertaining to the CASPA application process.
-The FAQs are very good, and will thoroughly address most of your questions about CASPA.
+The FAQs are good, and will thoroughly address most of your questions about CASPA.

 - For CASPA programs, consult CASPA's Letter of Reference FAQ before submitting recommender information.

 Application cycles vary considerably.
 Some programs begin during the summer, some in the fall, others in the spring.

 - Avoid the common misconception that "fall is when you apply."
 This is usually INCCORRECT!
 Some application deadlines are as early as August 1!